Pulling Mussels (from the Shell)

 "Pulling Mussels (From the Shell)" is a song by the band Squeeze.
 First released on the 1980 album Argybargy, it received positive critical reviews, peaked at No. 44 on the UK Singles Chart, and became one of Squeeze's most popular songs.
 The song is about singer and guitarist Chris Difford's experiences at a holiday camp.

 Background

 The song "Pulling Mussels" was written by band members Chris Difford and Glenn Tilbrook.

-According to critic Chris Woodstra, it is an "observation of the British working class" and "offers a series of detailed snapshots of the different walks of life on a seaside holiday in Leysdown-on-Sea."
+The song's chorus was partly inspired by The Tubes, with whom Squeeze had toured throughout 1979.
+Tilbrook has stated that "The end part of the chorus has an unusual turnaround, and that’s the culmination of hearing White Punks on Dope, which is quite grandiose.
+The Tubes didn’t play the sort of rock that we would do, but their approach sunk in subconsciously."